Greek Moussaka recipe. Delicious layers of lamb mince, cooked in a tomato-based sauce.

 - Brush the aubergine slices with a little olive oil.
 Now fry a few at a time large pan until they are golden brown then remove and set aside.

-- Heat the oil in a large pan and cook the onion and until soft but not coloured.
+- Heat the oil in a large pan and cook the onion until soft but not coloured.

 - Add the garlic and cook for a few more minutes.